pillars-of-creation-ind/aws/CloudFormation.md

 Cloud formation provisions an instance with an `ami-0ff8a91507f77f867` AMI ID, t2.micro instance type, test key pair name, and an amazon EBS volume

+## YAML

+- programming language
+- used to write configuration language
+- it is used to write a cloud formation template